Mature Masculine

 Stays present: Remains engaged rather than hitting and running.

 The Challenger knows that avoiding confrontation often causes more harm than facing it.
-The mature Challenger confronts because he cares.
+The Mature Challenger confronts because he cares.

 The Shadows: Asshole and Doormat